H-DNA/MPiSC/report/chapters/background/index.typ

 == MPSC queue <mpsc-queue>

+Having established the notion of irregular applications in @irregular-applications, we can dicuss about our design goal, distributed MPSC queue, which is an irregular application itself, in this section.
+The design criteria will be detailed later, in @correctness-condition and @progress-guarantee.

 Multi-producer, single-consumer (MPSC) queue is a specialized concurrent first-in first-out (FIFO) data structure.
 A FIFO is a container data structure where items can be inserted into or taken out of, with the constraint that the items that are inserted earlier are taken out earlier.
 Hence, it is also known as the queue data structure.
 The process that performs item insertion into the FIFO is called the producer and the process that performs item deletion (and retrieval) is called the consumer.

 In concurrent queues, multiple producers and consumers can run concurrently.
 One class of concurrent FIFOs is the MPSC queue, where one consumer may run in parallel with multiple producers.

 The reasons we are interested in MPSC queues instead of the more general multi-producer, multi-consumer (MPMC) queue data structures are that (1) high-performance and high-scalability MPSC queues are much simpler to design than MPMCs while (2) MPSC queues are powerful enough to solve certain problems, as demonstrated in @irregular-applications.
-The MPSC queue in actuality is an irregular application in and of itself:
+The MPSC queue in actuality is an irregular application in itself:
 - Unpredictable memory access: As a general data structure, the MPSC queue allows any process to enqueue and dequeue at any time.
 By nature, its memory access pattern is unpredictable.
 - Data-dependent control flow: The consumer's behavior is entirely dependent on whether and which data is available in the MPSC queue.
 The execution paths of MPSC queues can vary, based on the queue contention i.e. some processes may back off or retry some failed operations; this scenario often arises in lock-free data structures.
 As an implication, some irregular applications can actually "push" the "irregularity burden" to the distributed MPSC queue, which is already designed for high performance and fault tolerance.
 This provides a comfortable level of abstraction for programmers that need to deal with irregular applications.

 == Correctness condition of concurrent algorithms <correctness-condition>

+We have established our design goal in the previous sections (@irregular-applications, @mpsc-queue), that is MPSC queue.
+During this design process, we have to take into account its correctness, which is the subject of this section.
+The fault tolerance characteristic, although important, is less compared to correctness, and so will be deferred to @progress-guarantee.

 Correctness of concurrent algorithms is hard to define, regarding the semantics of concurrent data structures like MPSC queues.
 One effort to formalize the correctness of concurrent data structures is the definition of *linearizability*.
 A method call on the FIFO can be visualized as an interval spanning two points in time.
 The starting point is called the *invocation event* and the ending point is called the *response event*. *Linearizability* informally states that each method call should appear to take effect instantaneously at some moment between its invocation event and response event @art-of-multiprocessor-programming.
 The moment the method call takes effect is termed the *linearization point*.
 Specifically, suppose the following:
 - We have $n$ concurrent method calls $m_1$, $m_2$, ..., $m_n$.